boazsegev/plezi/websocket chatroom.md

 Root = Pathname.new(File.dirname(__FILE__)).expand_path
 ```

-Then, we set up the Anorexic service's parameters - parameters which Anorexic will use to create our main service and host.
+Then, we set up the Plezi service's parameters - parameters which Plezi will use to create our main service and host.

-A service, in this case, is realy just a nice word for the Anorexic server (which might have a number of services or hosts).
+A service, in this case, is realy just a nice word for the Plezi server (which might have a number of services or hosts).
 We will have only one service and one host, so it's very easy to set up.

 As you can see, some options are there for later, but are disabled for now.

-- **root**: this option defines the folder from which Anorexic should serve static files (html files, images etc').
+- **root**: this option defines the folder from which Plezi should serve static files (html files, images etc').
 We will not be serving any static files at the moment, so this option is disabled.

-- **assets**: this option tells anorexic where to look for asset files that might need rendering - such as Sass and Coffee-Script files...
+- **assets**: this option tells plezi where to look for asset files that might need rendering - such as Sass and Coffee-Script files...
 We will not be using these features either, so that's out as well.

-- **assets_public**: this option tells anorexic which route is the one where assets are attached to (it defaults to '/assets').
+- **assets_public**: this option tells plezi which route is the one where assets are attached to (it defaults to '/assets').
 We aren't using assets, so that's really not important.

-- **_templates_**: this option tells Anorexic where to look for template files (.haml / .erb files).
+- **_templates_**: this option tells Plezi where to look for template files (.haml / .erb files).
 Since we will use a template file for our HTML, let's go ahead and create a subfolder called `views` and set that as our templates source folder.

 - **ssl**: this option, if set to true, will make our service into an SSL/TSL encrypted service (as well as our websocket service)... we can leave this off for now - it's actually hardly ever used since it's usually better to leave that to our production server.